kesihain/occ-order-cart/README.md

 # OCC Order Cart
+## About
+Simple order cart where users can add orders to cart.
+Developed using node.js and Reactjs

 ## Setup
 1. Clone repo using `git clone --recursive https://github.com/kesihain/occ-order-cart` <strong>Important</strong>
 2. Open root folder in terminal